 Weapons, both wacky and normal, play a huge role in the Borderlands franchise – and it seems as if Borderlands 3 will be no exception.

-Gearbox has now announced that nine different manufacturers will be appearing in the new title, with eight returning from previous games.
+Gearbox has now announced that nine different manufacturers will be appearing in the new title, with eight returning from previous games – with manufacturers also getting own branded loot-boxes to search through in-game.
 The full list includes:

 It remains to be seen if Gearbox will add any other new manufacturers or if they’ll stick to their current planned line-up of nine.